From a small,

 “Estate-grown MV6, hand-picked, whole bunches and whole berries cold soaked and open-fermented, 3 weeks post-ferment maceration for the whole berry parcels, matured for 16 months in used French oak, not fined or filtered.
 Clear, bright crimson-purple; despite its lengthy elevage, it is as fresh and crisp as a spring day; its cherry/berry fruit flavours positively sing in the mouth.
 Natural wine at its greatest.
 Drink to 2030.” – James Halliday 95 Points.
 Also featured in James Halliday’s Red Hot and Rated. supplement in 2017.

 Each vintage label highlights where in the vineyard the grapes come from that year.
-Vintage 2016 South was limited to 5T, resulting in 2000 bottles from vines in the east of the south vineyard.
+Vintage 2016 South produced 2000 bottles from vines in the east of the south vineyard.
 Release date 2nd August, 2018

 The 916 Pinot Noir 2016 South is intensely fragrant, yet presents with charming old-world restraint.
 An evolving headiness of red and blue fruit, purple flowers, complex spice and herbal nuances opens up in the glass.
 A core of compact and well-defined red berry and black forest fruit is framed by silky, slightly chewy cacao tannins.
 Vibrant natural acidity brings a freshness and some tension that promises to carry the wine for many years to come.
 The 2016 916 “South” Pinot Noir reflects the vintage and the Estate in equal measure.